CROSSLINE: Breaking "Security-by-Crash" based Memory Isolation in AMD SEV: Attacks

 \subsection{Discussion on Stealthiness and Robustness}

 \atkname attacks are stealthy.
 The attacker VM and the victim VM are two separate VMs.
-They have different NPTs and VMCBs.
-Therefore, any state changes made in the attacker VM are not observable by the victim.
-As such, it is impossible for victim VM to sense the presence of the attacker VM.
+They have different nPTs and VMCBs and they run on different CPUs.
+Therefore, any execution state changes made in the attacker VM are not synchronized with the victim VM, which means it is impossible for victim VM to sense the presence of the attacker VM.
 In contrast to all known attacks to SEV, \atkname cannot be detected by running a detector in the victim VM.
 More interestingly, the adversary can rewind the attacker VM's VMCB to eliminate the side effects caused by the attacker VM's attack behaviors (\eg, triggering a NPF with non-PTE format or executing an illegal instruction).
-This method also increases the robustness of the attack: Even if the encryption/decryption instructions are not correctly located, \atknameTwo will not affect the execution of the victim VM.
-Therefore, the adversary can perform the attack multiple times until succeeds.
+This method also increases the robustness of the attack: Even if the instructions of the decryption oracle are not correctly located, \atknameTwo will not affect the execution of the victim VM.
+Therefore, the adversary can perform the attack multiple times until it succeeds.